DJ618/armvision/README.md

   * python.exe .\arm.py -noarm -showcards -cards2<br/>
 - - - -
 **AI training for card recognition**<br/>
-There is a global variable named num_training_cards at the top of arm.py.<br/>
+  * There is a global variable named num_training_cards at the top of arm.py.
-As of the creation of this document, the armvision has only learned and mastered 3 cards with acceptable results.
-If you wish to add more to the knowledge base, it requires updating a newly created "train.png" file, and an updated train.tsv file.<br/>
+  * As of the creation of this document, the armvision has only learned and mastered 3 cards with acceptable results.
+If you wish to add more to the knowledge base, it requires updating a newly created "train.png" file, and an updated train.tsv file.
-Included are train_full files that have data for an entire 52 card deck, 56 if one were to include jokers and front card.<br/>
+  * Included are train_full files that have data for an entire 52 card deck, 56 if one were to include jokers and front card.<br/>
 - - - -
 **Card Recognition using OpenCV**<br/>